Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 A Private VPN with Secure Encryption

-As we’ve already said, NordVPN operates one of the most private and secure server networks in the industry.
+As we’ve said, NordVPN operates one of the most private and secure server networks in the industry.

-With its non-intrusive logging policy and excellent record in keeping your IP address concealed, NordVPN will shield you from government overreach and ISP data collection.
+With its non-intrusive logging policy and excellent record in keeping your IP address concealed, the VPN will shield you from government overreach and ISP data collection.

 Whether you’re a beginner or a seasoned user, NordVPN’s apps are enjoyable to use, especially on smartphones and tablets.